earthonion/Netflix-JS-Inject/README.md

 > This will wipe your M.2 drive.

-> Only works on PS5s that have an activated account.
+**Disclaimer:** Only works on PS5s that have an activated account.
 Real PSN account or Fake activated via jailbreak.

-> **Do not update your console to activate!** Use System backup method below
+**Do not update your console to activate!** Use System backup method below